-6. RESUBMISSION POLICY
+7. RESUBMISSION POLICY

 An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines.
 More than 1 resubmission is not permitted.
 An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
-A change in the identity of the PI for a project or a change of title of the project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.
+A change in the identity of the PI for a project or a change of title of the project that was previously submitted to CPRIT or omission or modification of an aim do not constitute a new application; the application would be considered a resubmission.
 This policy is in effect for all applications submitted to date.
-See section 8.2.5.
+See section 9.2.5.

-7. RENEWAL POLICY
+8. RENEWAL POLICY

 An application funded by CPRIT under this mechanism may be submitted for a competitive renewal.
-An application originally funded by CPRIT as an IIRA that is appropriate for the

-IIRACCA mechanism may be submitted under this RFA for a competitive renewal.
-See section 8.2.6.
+An application originally funded by CPRIT as an IIRA that is appropriate for the IIRACCA mechanism may be submitted under this RFA for a competitive renewal.
+See section 9.2.6.
 Competitive renewals are not subject to preliminary evaluation.
 Renewal applications move directly to the full peer review phase.
-See section 9.2.
+See section 10.2.

-8. RESPONDING TO THIS RFA
+9. RESPONDING TO THIS RFA

-8.1.
+9.1.
 Application Submission Guidelines

-Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
+Applications must be submitted via the CPRIT Application Receipt System (CARS)

+(https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
 The PI must create a user account in the system to start and submit an application.
-The Co-PI, if applicable, must also create a user account to participate in the application.
 Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
-Applications will be accepted beginning at 7 AM central time on March 7, 2019 and must be submitted by 4 PM central time on June 5, 2019.
+Applications will be accepted beginning at 7 AM central time on March 3, 2021, and must be submitted by 4 PM central time on June 2, 2021.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.

-8.1.1.
+9.1.1.
 Submission Deadline Extension